 Maryse Alberti - Cinematographer

 Maryse Alberti knows how to make a fight look good; she's lensed both Darren Aronofsky's The Wrestler and Ryan Coogler's Creed.
 She's a major played in a field particularly devoid of women, who make up less than 4% of the membership of the American Society of Cinematographers.
-Though largely specialising in documentary, Alberti is currently working on the highly-anticipated Collateral Beauty starring Will Smith, Kate Winslet, and Keira Knightley.
+Though largely specialising in documentary, Alberti lensed last year's Collateral Beauty starring Will Smith, Kate Winslet, and Keira Knightley.

 Jenny Beavan - Costume Designer

-The world fell in love with Mad Max: Fury Road's Jenny Beavan on Oscar night, as she picked up her gong for Best Costume Design.
+The world fell in love with Mad Max: Fury Road's Jenny Beavan at last year's Oscars, as she picked up her gong for Best Costume Design.
 Though her self-deprecating attitude and bedazzled biker jacket were both charming and refreshing on their own terms, Beavan boasts an incredible body of work which previously saw her win an Oscar for 1987's A Room with a View.
-Her work will next be seen in Gore Verbinski's A Cure for Wellness.
+Most recently, her stunning work has been seen in Gore Verbinski's A Cure for Wellness.

 Marielle Heller - Director

-Heller's already made a splash in Hollywood with only her debut feature, The Diary of a Teenage Girl.
+Heller's already made a splash in Hollywood with her debut feature, The Diary of a Teenage Girl.
 Adapted by Heller herself from Phoebe Gloeckner's diaristic graphic novel, the frankness of Minnie (Bel Powley)'s sexual awakening amongst the backdrop of '70s San Francisco is a refreshingly honest, non-judgemental portrait of feminine-driven sexuality in a system which seeks to suppress it.
+She's currently filming Can You Ever Forgive Me?, which stars both Melissa McCarthy and Richard E. Grant.

 Judy Becker - Production Designer